-This BNGA has been undertaken in April 2025.
+The BNGA was undertaken in April 2025 and updated in June 2025.
 Any further changes to the design will impact upon the BNG score and the SBM calculations will need to be updated to reflect such changes.
 This also carries forward throughout the entire lifetime of the project, including after planning permission has been granted, in and throughout the construction phase.
 BNG aims to give an accurate reflection of the changes happening on-site.